 Exceptions to the electronic submission rule will be considered on a case-by-case basis.
 Please forward any questions or concerns to MACCM Director Kurt Doles (firstname.lastname@example.org).

-- Entries must be received by Monday, February 3, 2014 to be considered for performance.
+2.)
+Entries must be received by Monday, March 5, 2018 to be considered for performance.